- Explain how organizations organize to meet external market threats and opportunities.

 At a basic level of understanding how internal organizations respond to environments, consider the theory of Open Systems, which the organizational theorists Katz and Kahn35 and Bertalanffy introduced.36

 Exhibit 15.15 illustrates this theory’s view of organizations as open systems that take in resources and raw materials at the “input” phase from the environment in a number of forms, depending on the nature of the organization, industry, and its business.
-Whatever the input resources are—information, raw materials, students entering a university—to be transformed by the internal processes of the organization.
+Whatever the input resource, (information, raw materials, students entering a university), those resources will be transformed by the internal processes of the organization.
 The internal organizational systems then process and transform the input material, which is called “through-put” phase, and move the changed material (resources) to the “outputs” and back into the environment as products, services, graduates, etc.

 The open systems model serves as a feedback loop continually taking in resources from the environment, processing and transforming them into outputs that are returned to the environment.
 This model explains organizational survival that emphasizes long-term goals.